-Nadine was appointed as a Non-Executive Director and member of the Audit Committee of the WorldSkills London Board by the Department for Business, Energy and Industrial Strategy (BEIS), for the duration of the 3-year project, providing strategic leadership and direction to the executive team, overseeing legal, financial, risk management, operational issues and auditing.
+Nadine was appointed as a Non-Executive Director and member of the Audit Committee of the WorldSkills London Board by the Department for Business, Innovation and Skills.
+This was for the duration of a 4-year project to promote best practice apprenticeships and vocational training.

 Formerly known as the ‘Skills Olympics’, WorldSkills London was the world’s largest international skills competition and education event that set out to positively change attitudes towards learning, particularly with young people.